mgroves/CMSprinkle/CONTRIBUTING.md

 If you want to contribute a new feature, formatting, code refactoring, or any other non-trivial changes, please first create an issue and discuss it.

 If you want to contribute documentation, bless you.
 Right now it's just a README file, but any documentation contributions are welcome.
+If it's a small change/recommendation, just go ahead and submit a PR.
+If it's a larger or more significant change, please open an issue first to discuss it.

 ## Styleguides